paulina-rodriguez/repro-template/README.md

 # What directories are included in this package
 * Data: This directory contains relevant data used for the code to run
-* Notebooks: This directory contains the JupyterNotebooks for analysis, code development, and troubleshooting
+* Notebooks: This directory contains the JupyterNotebooks for analysis, code development, output, and troubleshooting
-* Code: This directory contains final/completed python scripts
+* Code: This directory contains final/completed python scripts .py

 Note: If Jupyter Notebooks become too long then separate into individual Jupyter Notebooks